saubhagya98/Human-Mobility-Adaptation-During-COVID19/README.md

 These variables focus on employment-related movement and the level of physical exposure in the workplace.

 #### 3C.5.1 Work Location Patterns
-- Work from home
+- w_work_from_home: Work from home
-- Commute from home
+- w_come_from_home: Commute from home
-- Commute from rented/boarding place
+- w_come_from_renthouse: Commute from rented/boarding place
-- Commute from common hostel
+- w_come_from_commonhostel: Commute from common hostel

 #### 3C.5.2 Work Transportation
 Specifically captures the mode of transport used for commuting to work (Public, Shared, Hired, Own Vehicle, Bicycle, or Walking).

 #### 3C.5.3 Level of Human Interaction at Work
 Assesses social density and exposure risk:
-- Working alone at home
+- w_alone_home: Working alone at home
-- Working with a few known people
+- w_with_few_known: Working with a few known people
-- Working with regular few known people and limited unknown people
+- w_with_few_known_lim_unknown: Working with regular few known people and limited unknown people
-- Working with irregular few unknown people
+- w_with_few_irre_unknown: Working with irregular few unknown people
-- Working with irregular large groups
+- w_with_large_irre_unknown: Working with irregular large groups

 ## Data Transformation
 ### 1. Symmetric Linear Scaling